Less Than One-Quarter of Fatalities in School Transportation Vehicles Are ChildrenNovember 1, 2018

 Lack of Federal Law: Is Compartmentalization Enough?

 It is important to recognize that federal law does not require school buses to be equipped with seatbelts.
 While Florida, New Jersey, and New York have laws that require lap belts on school buses, most school buses rely upon the idea of compartmentalization.
-The idea behind this is that between the heavily padded seats and the high seat backs, children are essentially cocooned and thus protected in the event of a crash.
+The idea behind this is that between the heavily padded seats and the high seat backs, children are essentially cocooned and thus protected in the event of a crash to minimize the risk of injury or school bus fatalities.
 However, compartmentalization is not effective in protecting children in the event that the bus tilts and the children are not in their seats.

 What Can You Do?